TAY-Global-Ltd/ak-check-in/.github/ISSUE_TEMPLATE/feature_request.md

----
-name: Feature Request
-about: Suggest an idea for this project
----

 ### User Story Description

 [Provide a detailed description of the feature or enhancement you are proposing, following the User Story approach: